MrNeoW/local-tab-syncer/README.md

 Have TO up and running with the db attached that you want to do local syncs to s3 and signed in to the tenant

-On the local-pos-syncer-v2 run npm run start - this will open said browser and then paste the details required
+On the local-pos-syncer run npm run start - this will open said browser and then paste the details required

 Details required would be your deviceUID, the tenant in question and the list of host_tab_ids in an string format like this "9f972ff1-2b9a-4459-802e-e1dc235ddc8d","f1e7b9c1-bccb-475f-ada8-10d19a65c579" etc if its multiple else "f1e7b9c1-bccb-475f-ada8-10d19a65c579"